 Screenshot to add: Pipeline run summary showing separate stages for CI, non-production deployment, and production deployment.

-If you deploy to Kubernetes, keep cluster upgrades and application deployment concerns separate.
-Application pipelines should deploy workloads.
-Cluster lifecycle changes should move through infrastructure pipelines with their own review path.
+If you deploy to Kubernetes, keep cluster lifecycle work separate from application delivery.
+Application pipelines should build images, run checks, and deploy workloads.
+Infrastructure pipelines should handle cluster upgrades, node pool changes, ingress controller updates, and other platform-level changes with their own review path.
+Mixing these concerns is how a routine application release turns into an accidental platform change.
 If Kubernetes is part of your stack, these practical tips for Kubernetes upgrades for startups are useful when you start formalizing cluster operations.

 Use environments, approvals, and checks without creating release theater